 Hubby ordered the Friday’s Burger which was recommended by the waiter.
-The big chunk of grounded meat was tender and juicy, top off with beef bacon slices and cheese.
-The taste is very much better than those serve in burger chain stores.
+The big chunk of grounded meat top off with beef bacon slices and cheese was tender and juicy.
+The taste was very much better than other burger chain stores.
 TGIF do serve great and tasty burgers.

 And this was my lunch – Chicken Quesadillas.
 A piece of grilled tortilla with fillings of grilled chicken, beef bacon and melted cheese together with pieces of onions, tomatoes and red chilies.
-Served with sour cream and salsa.
+It came with sour cream and salsa.

-I ate half of the tortilla and share the other half with hubby so that I have room for my favourite dessert – Friday’s Sundae.
-(I ordered this dessert during my last two visits too).
-Its basically vanilla ice cream topped with hot fudge and caramel, nuts and whipped cream… yummy…licious.
+I ate half of the tortilla and shared the other half with hubby as I wanted my favourite dessert – Friday’s Sundae.
+(I ordered this dessert during my last two visits).
+Friday’s Sundae is basically vanilla ice cream topped with hot fudge and caramel, nuts and whipped cream.
+Yummy…licious!

 We ordered the fried fish (cui jiam), flower crabs, claypot fish with preserved vegetable and yam, fried vegetable with sambal and noodles.
 The steamed flower crabs came with pounded ginger and stripes of black fungus.
 Chinese wine was added to enhance the flavour.
 The crab meat was so firm and fresh.
 We ended up using our hands to eat this seafood.

 We then had the claypot with pieces of fish head cooked with preserved salted vegetable, slices of yam, dried chili and plenty of leeks.
-We enjoyed its unique and appetising taste …
+We enjoyed the unique and appetizing taste …

 We rounded up the dinner with fried seafood mee-tiau.
 Fried dried and not oily, the noodle went well with the accompanying spicy sambal.

-This place with a cosy ambiance is suitable for entertaining friends or a dinner with the family.
+The restaurant is suitable for entertaining friends and family.
 You get to savour delicious and FRESH seafood and at the same time enjoy the beautiful seaview.
 Price is a bit expensive but that depends on the type of seafood that you order.

-Tags: Bali Hai, Black Fungus, Car Park, Chinese Wine, Cosy Ambiance, Crab Meat, Fish Head, Flavour, Flower Crabs, Fresh Seafood, Fried Fish, Fried Seafood, Gurney Drive Penang, Gurney Plaza, Jiam, Leeks, Lotus Root, Noodles, Penang Seafood Restaurant, Sambal, Seafood Dinner, Seafood Market, Seaview, Vegetable Dish
+Tags: Bali Hai, Black Fungus, Car Park, Chinese Wine, Ck Lam, Cosy Ambiance, Crab Meat, Fish Head, Flavour, Flower Crabs, Fresh Seafood, Fried Fish, Fried Seafood, Gurney Drive Penang, Gurney Plaza, Jiam, Leeks, Lotus Root, Noodles, Penang Food Blog, Penang Seafood Restaurant, Sambal, Seafood Dinner, Seafood Market, Seaview, Vegetable Dish, What2seeonline.Com

 We also had the stew pork trotter as a side dish.